haskell/hoopl/README.md

 versions of Cabal and GHC.

 ### Checklist for Making Releases

+In order to facilitate GHC development's workflow, the version in [`hoopl.cabal`](hoopl.cabal) is to be bumped as soon as a change requires a respective version bump (according to the PVP) relative to the last released `hoopl` version.

 1. Make sure `hoopl` passes Travis for all GHC versions in the build-matrix
 2. Update Changelog (& `git commit`)